scarnett/polymer-mqtt/www/README.md

 # polymer-mqtt-client

-polymer-mqtt-client - an mqtt client using polymer and expandjs
+polymer-mqtt - an mqtt client using polymer and expandjs

 ## Demo